CNPP Technical Assistance

 To be eligible you must be a Vermont entity conducting activities in Vermont.
 You may be asked to demonstrate that you operate out of a Vermont property, pay employees who conduct work in Vermont, or have sales and customers in Vermont.
 Any business that would like to explore a technical assistance solution may register at this website.
 Once the business registration is complete and eligibility is confirmed, the Navigator for the region in which the business is located will contact the business.
 The Navigator will discuss the best path towards recovery for the business and develop a potential Scope of Work (SOW) with the business owner.
 Together, a technical assistance (TA) provider will be selected from the Technical Assistance Network registry and a final SOW will be signed and the work implemented.

 What is the timeline for this program?

-The program is opening on September 18.
-All contracts must be complete as of December 4, 2020 to be eligible for payment.
-This means that applicants must outline the work needed, secure a TA provider, and execute that SOW by that date.
-After that time the funding for this program will no longer be available.
+The program is opening in the first quarter of 2022.
+All scopes of work must be completed no later than six months from the date of execution to be eligible for payment.
+This means that applicants must outline the work needed, secure a TA provider, and execute that SOW in a timely manner.

 Can a business that is closed participate in the program?

 Yes.
 The business must certify that it has a plan to reopen and that the technical assistance will help the business advance its reopening plan.